RhyanRodriguez3/SQL-Guide/README.md

 ### ✍🏼Practice Tutorials
 > Apply the fundamentals into personal projects.
 Learn one step at a time.
 >
+> - Be comfortable with problem solving.
+Be aware of the overwhelming problem and pressure of "doing it right," then document each step along the way.
+> -
 > "We talkin bout, PRACTICE"🗦🐐3️⃣⁉️

 <br>